Museum & Galleries

 Kanjincho Museum

-Given a fresh new look in July 2020, a museum about Kanjincho, a legendary historical episode which took place in the adjacent Ataka-no-seki Barrier Ruins and was turned into one of Japan’s “18 Best Kabuki Plays”.
-Now, you can not only read about both the history of the play and Komatsu’s vibrant kabuki tradition, but also admire the actual costumes, attend a virtual theater, and have fun at the interactive corner “trying” on costumes, make-up and your own kabuki poses!
+A museum dedicated to telling the story of Kanjincho, a legendary historical episode which took place in the adjacent Ataka-no-seki Barrier Ruins and adapted into one of Japan’s “18 Best Kabuki Plays”.
+Not only can you read about the history of the play and Komatsu’s deep-rooted kabuki tradition, but also admire the actual costumes, attend a virtual theater, and have fun at the interactive corner “trying” on costumes, make-up and your own kabuki poses!

 Map